Ethics and Etiquette

 A THOUGHT-PROVOKING DIALOGUE ABOUT EVERYDAY DILEMMAS

-Please send us your ethics or etiquette questions, dilemmas, and scenarios.
+Use the contact form at the bottom of the webpage to send us your ethics or etiquette questions, dilemmas, and scenarios.
 We may discuss them in future episodes.
-You’ll find the contact form at the bottom of this webpage.

 About the Podcast

 Ethics and Etiquette is a thought-provoking dialogue about everyday dilemmas.
 Join this weekly, scenario-driven conversation as we examine several ethical predicaments, break down the behaviors and rationalizations, and offer practical suggestions to sort them out.
 Our insights and perspectives will encourage you to scrutinize the sticky situations in your life and exercise your own ethical muscles.